logo

 Don't block the TrueDepth camera

-Face ID works through the TrueDepth®camera, which is the lens on the front of your phone.
-This camera projects thousands of invisible dots to create a map and infrared image of your face.
-If it's blocked, it won't be able to properly recognize your facial features.
+Face ID works through the TrueDepth® camera, which is the lens on the front of your phone.
+It projects thousands of invisible dots to create a 3D map of your face.

-Check to see if your screen protector or case is interfering with the camera.
-Also, carefully clean any dust or dirt from this area and confirm you're not covering the lens with your finger or palm when you try to use it.
+Check to see if your screen protector or a bulky case is interfering with the camera array.
+Next, carefully clean your iPhone screen to remove any dust, dirt, or makeup smudges from this area.
+Finally, ensure you aren't accidentally covering the top of your phone with your hand when you wake the screen.

 Add an alternate appearance

-Face ID can pick up subtle changes in appearance, but if you've significantly changed your look—like growing or shaving a beard—you may need to set up an alternate appearance.
+Face ID is smart enough to pick up subtle daily changes, but if you've significantly altered your look—like completely shaving a thick beard or getting new, heavy-framed glasses—you may need to retrain it.

-1. Go to Settings Face ID & Passcode.
-Enter your passcode if prompted.
+1. Go to Settings > Face ID & Passcode.
+Enter your passcode.

 2. Tap Set Up an Alternate Appearance.

-3. Look directly at your iPhone—hold it vertically—with your face positioned inside the frame.
+3. Look directly at your iPhone with your face positioned inside the frame.

-5. When the first Face ID scan is complete, tap Continue.
+5. When the scans are complete, tap Done.

 Reset Face ID

-If your iPhone's facial recognition still won't work, try a reset, then set it up again.
+If your iPhone's facial recognition still won't work, try a total reset.
+This wipes the current facial map and lets you start fresh.

-1. Go to Settings Face ID & Passcode.
-Enter your passcode if prompted.
+1. Go to Settings > Face ID & Passcode.
+Enter your passcode.

 2. Tap Reset Face ID.